lava/dockermail/README.md

    e.g. `john.doe@example.org` instead of just `john.doe`.
 By default, this will bind to `localhost:33100`.

-   There is a webmail admin interface available at `localhost:33100/?admin` with default username `admin` and default password `12345`, so  *DONT CONNECT THIS CONTAINER TO THE INTERNET UNTIL YOU HAVE CHANGED IT!*.
-Also note that the admin password (and all other settings) will reset to the default values every time you restart the container.
+   There is a webmail admin interface available at `localhost:33100/?admin` with default username `admin` and default password `12345`, so you probably want to change that before connecting this container to the internet.
+Note that just knowing the admin password isnt enough for other people to read your mail, since the mail password isn't stored within rainloop.
+Also note that the admin password will reset to the default values every time you restart the container.

    Rainloop is released under CC BY-NC-SA 3.0, so you are only allowed to use this container for non-commercial purposes.
+They do sell commercial licenses, if required.

  - **mailpile**: An early-alpha but promising webmail interface.
 It is currently not recommended to use this in production and it is not built by default, but you can play around with it if you like.
+By default, the web interface will bind to `localhost:33411`

  - **mail-base**: This image is just a workaround to allow sharing of configuration files between multiple docker images.